xuancong84/beiwe-backend/README.txt

 Mandatory Settings
-If any of these are not provided, Beiwe will not run, empty and None values are considered invalid  Additional documentation can be found in secure_settings.
+If any of these are not provided, Beiwe will not run, empty and None values are considered invalid  Additional documentation can be found in config/setting.pys.

     MONGO_USERNAME - the mongodb user name
     MONGO_PASSWORD - the mongodb user password